Romanian phonology: Rhythm

 Romanian is syllable-timed, along with most Romance languages (but not Portuguese), Telugu, Yoruba, Chinese, Indonesian/Malay and many others.
 That is, each syllable takes approximately the same time to pronounce.
-This contrasts with stress-timed languages such as English, Russian, and Arabic, in which syllables are pronounced at a lower or higher rate so as to achieve a roughly equal time interval between stressed syllables and with mora timing, exemplified by Classical Latin, Fijian, Finnish, Hawaiian, Japanese, and Old English.
+This contrasts with stress-timed languages such as English, Russian, and Arabic, in which syllables are pronounced at a lower or higher rate so as to achieve a roughly equal time interval between stressed syllables, as well as with mora timing, exemplified by Classical Latin, Fijian, Finnish, Hawaiian, Japanese, and Old English.

 The distinction between these timing categories may sometimes seem unclear, and definitions vary.
 In addition, the time intervals between stresses/syllables/morae are only approximately equal, with many exceptions and large deviations.
 However, whereas the actual time may be only approximately equal, the differences are clear.

 In the case of Romanian, consonant clusters are often found both in the syllable onset and coda, which require physical time to be pronounced.
 The syllable timing rule is then overridden by slowing down the rhythm.
 Thus, it is seen that stress and syllable timing interact.
 The sample sentences below, each consisting of six syllables, are illustrative: